xbeat/Machine-Learning/README.md

 Gradient Boosting Machines (GBM) are a powerful ensemble learning technique used in machine learning for both regression and classification tasks.
 They work by building a series of weak learners, typically decision trees, and combining them to create a strong predictive model.
 In this presentation, we'll explore how to build a GBM algorithm from scratch using Python.

+## Python Data Science Cheatsheet

+Python for Data Science: Introduction

+Data Science with Python involves using powerful libraries and tools to analyze, visualize, and interpret data.
+This cheatsheet covers essential concepts and techniques for beginners and intermediate users, focusing on practical, actionable examples.

 ## Genetic Algorithms for Image Blending in Python

 Introduction to Genetic Algorithms and Image Combination